Advice > Consulting

 1.2 Why does McKinsey do it differently?

-At many consulting firms, you will have a standalone 1h resume interview with a different interviewer to the ones you met in your case interviews.
+At many consulting firms, you might have a standalone 1-hour resume interview with an interviewer who’s different from the ones you met in your case interviews.

-Instead, McKinsey assesses you using BOTH PEI and case questions across multiple interviews, allowing several of its recruiters to form an opinion on your experience and skills.
-Overall, this helps the firm develop a more informed judgment on candidates’ personal abilities.
+Instead, McKinsey assesses you using both PEI and case questions across multiple interviews, allowing several of its interviewers to form an opinion on your experience and skills.
+Overall, this helps the firm develop a more informed judgment of its candidates’ personal abilities.

 1.3 Why is the McKinsey PEI so important?